cybertooth-io/ermahgerd-emberjs-cognito/README.md

 yarn add --dev @fortawesome/free-regular-svg-icons yarn add --dev @fortawesome/free-brands-svg-icons

+# For importing libraries (replaces ember-browserify); needed for: `import Auth from '@aws-amplify/Auth'
+ember install ember-auto-import

+# Bootstrap 4 support; bring it all in looks like bootstrap@^4.1.0 comes in, should be bootstrap@~4.1.0
+ember install ember-cli-bootstrap-4

+# Get gravatar images
+ember install ember-cli-gravatar

 # SASS for stylesheets; make sure to renamed app/styles/app.css -> app/styles/app.scss
 ember install ember-cli-sass

-# Bootstrap 4 support; bring it all in looks like bootstrap@^4.1.0 comes in, should be bootstrap@~4.1.0
+# Text and Textarea components that don't fail to autofocus
+ember install ember-cli-text-support-mixins

+# Used to manipulate arrays template-side
+ember install ember-composable-helpers

+# Used to format dates
+ember install ember-helper-locale-date

+# using QRCode.js to create QR codes for Authenticator apps (e.g. Google Authenticator)
-ember install ember-cli-bootstrap-4
+ember install ember-qrcode-shim

-# For importing libraries (replaces ember-browserify); needed for: `import Auth from '@aws-amplify/Auth'
+# Encouraged to stop using this, but I actually love this helper
-ember install ember-auto-import
+ember install ember-route-action-helper

 # For authentication
 yarn add @aws-amplify/core -D
 yarn add @aws-amplify/auth -D

-# Encouraged to stop using this, but I actually love this helper
-ember install ember-route-action-helper
 ```

 #### `config/environment.js`